josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 ## What is Svelte?

-**Svelte is a JavaScript framework akin to [React](https://reactjs.org), [Vue](https://vuejs.org), or any other component-based frontend framework**.
+Svelte is a frontend JavaScript framework akin to [React](https://reactjs.org), [Vue](https://vuejs.org), or any other component-based frontend framework.
 Svelte is the newest of the big names in the space, however, and it definitely seems as though it's learned from the others, in terms of both developer experience and user optimization.

 Or, if you prefer, this was my (admittedly cheeky) take on it when I first learned it: